ExamOne Response to Coronavirus Disease 2019 (COVID-19)

 - Examiners are required to wear long sleeves, long pants, closed-toe shoes or scrubs.

-- Examiners are required to wear facial protection that protects eyes, nose and mouth.
+- Examiners are required to wear facial protection that protects nose and mouth.

-- Please note: We have taken additional measures to supply examiners with facial protection; however, we may experience temporary scheduling delays in some instances while we distribute personal protective equipment.
+- Please note: We have taken additional measures to supply examiners with facial protection.